The Sigma-8 Tension is a Drag: Monte Carlo Analysis

-The results of our analyses are shown in Fig.~\ref{fig:MCMC}.
+The results of our analyses with $w_{\rm DE}=-0.98$ are shown in Fig.~\ref{fig:MCMC}.
 We show 68\% and 95\% confidence level marginalized posterior distributions of the relevant parameters for $\Lambda$CDM and the model including the drag between DM and DE; other parameters are unchanged with respect to the standard results assuming $\Lambda$CDM.
 As expected, $\Gamma_{\rm DMDE}$ is very degenerate with $\sigma_8$, which allows $S_8$ to reach values even lower than the measurements of low-$z$ probes, while keeping $\Omega_{\rm m}$ effectively fixed: in particular, we find a marginalized constraint of $S_8=0.745_{-0.045}^{+0.074}$ at 68\% confidence level for our fiducial data set.

 In Table~\ref{tab:full}, we show the mean and best-fit values of the parameters for each case, as well as the $\chi^2$ statistics.
-While the results show no preference for the DM-DE drag force scenario with respect to $\Lambda$CDM for our fiducial data set (both models present similar $\chi^2$ values), we find $\Delta\chi^2=-11.5$ once we include the prior on $S_8$,\footnote{We find a similar $\Delta\chi^2$ for the case in which $w_{\rm DE}$ also varies.} with no statistically significant degradation in other likelihoods.\footnote{We find increases in $\chi^2$ of +0.7 for \Planck TTTEEE+lowl data and +0.6 for BAO+$f\sigma_8$ measurements from BOSS (which, since $\Omega_{\rm m}$ does not vary, are due to small deviations in $f\sigma_8$), that are not statistically significant.}
+While the results show no preference for the DM-DE drag force scenario with respect to $\Lambda$CDM for our fiducial data set (both models present similar $\chi^2$ values\footnote{The $+0.5$ degradation is coming from setting $w_{\rm DMDE}=-0.98$ in the DMDE case.}), we find $\Delta\chi^2=-9.5$ once we include the prior on $S_8$,\footnote{We find a similar $\Delta\chi^2$ for the case in which $w_{\rm DE}$ also varies.} with no statistically significant degradation in other likelihoods.\footnote{Compared to analyses without the $S_8$ prior, we find increases in $\chi^2$ of +1.9 for \Planck TTTEEE+lowl data and +0.6 for BAO+$f\sigma_8$ measurements from BOSS (which, since $\Omega_{\rm m}$ does not vary, are due to small deviations in $f\sigma_8$), that are not statistically significant.}